 I was recently involved in a social media campaign in an attempt to raise awareness of what it feels like to be homeless.
 I wrote an article about a lady whose "home" was a tent in a commune underneath a railway bridge.
 Her "bathroom" the great outdoors.....

 A friend of mine is writing a book - A compilation of personal accounts centred around the #metoo hashtag.

-Because we share this in common, my friend and I. We've both experienced the devastation of rape, but thankfully, years later we've worked our way through it and come out on the other side using our respective coping mechanisms.
-Mine involved talking to a trusted friend at the time, seeking professional help, and eventually writing about it years later on my blog.
-My friend however, took a slightly less conventional approach....
+We share this in common, my friend and I. We've both experienced the devastation of rape, but thankfully, years later we've worked our way through it and come out on the other side.

 We were chatting online.
 We talked about the book; discussed our own experiences, and I asked her if she had ever had counselling.
 After a minutes hesitation, her reply was "No.....unless you count talking to the fridge".......

 Which she'd obviously been doing and which clearly seemed to work for her at the time.